Some cyclists like to pedal fast and far. Some (me) like to use a bicycle to explore and enjoy the outdoors with lots of stops along the way.

 We experienced the central and southern portion of the trail, from Inverness south through the Withlacoochee State Forest.
 For us, the highlights were the tiny Old Florida town of Floral City and the stretch of the path that is closest to the Withlacoochee River inside Withlacoochee State Forest.

 In Floral City, we left the trail to ride through the town a bit.
 Excellent signage at the trail head tells the history of the town and how the pioneers in the 1880s planted live oaks along what is now SR48.
 We pedaled to the east end of town to see the road, now known as the Avenue of Oaks because of the 135-year-old live oak trees that majestically line it.

-Other things we loved along the Withlacoochee Trail:
+Things we loved along the Withlacoochee State Trail

 - Remnants of the railroad history.
 Every mile along the trail, a cement pole displays the miles to Richmond, the railroad’s hometown.
 There are also “whistle markers,” cement poles with bars marked to indicate an upcoming intersection that the engineer needs to warn of his approach.
 Also, in Inverness, the 1892 rail depot still stands.

 - Beautiful trees and flowers.
 In spring, dogwoods bloom along the trail and azaleas flower in a historic and picturesque cemetery trailside near Inverness.

 - Birds and animals along the trail.
 We saw gopher tortoises, snakes and a variety of birds.
 We also enjoyed the occasional horse (and horse-drawn wagon!) using the adjoining equestrian trail.